 … perhaps some would say there’s… no, matter!

-Welcome to my travel journal.
-It doesn’t get updated on a regular basis but all the same WordPress indicates it has more than 56,000 words and 500 pictures.
+Welcome to my travel journal covering my eight years of exploring Canada.
+WordPress indicates it has more than 60,000 words and almost 1000 pictures.
 Welcome aboard!
-Take my paddle and begin your vicarious journey north to the Arctic and then east to the Atlantic.
+Take my paddle and begin your vicarious journey north to the Arctic and east to the Atlantic.
+Or explore the menu and read it in any order.

-I have not yet even completed the update of my 2022 travels, except for the map.
-The Newfoundland page is available but not complete.
-(However my Facebook posts, regarding my travels, are all public.)
 The menu heading, Nomader Where, has a link to my personal tracker.
-The menu heading Map, has a colour coded map of my journey so far.
+On that page, I also update where I am at and what the current plan is.
+The menu heading Map, has a colour-coded map of my journey so far.
 That map is done using Google Maps and Google provides the distance in kilometres for each line digitized.
-The table below summarizes my annual self powered travels in Canada for the eight years I’ve traveled since 2013.
-A total of 24,933 km.
+The table below summarizes my annual self-powered travels in Canada for the eight years I’ve traveled since 2013.
+A total of 25,479 km.